From Central Arkansas Model Railroad Club

 Club members with an interest in HO-scale modular railroading have created a 12x20-feet modular layout for operation during TOH events.
 Each four-feet-long straight module presents its own theme and tells its own story.

-3) Don and Mike created a dramatic HO-scale straight module with a mountain range above the platform and a waterfall and canyon below the platform.
+- Don Hansen and Mike Mottler created a dramatic HO-scale straight module with a mountain range above the platform and a waterfall and canyon below the platform.
 It was the first multi-level module for the club's HO layout.

 Modular railroading is a manifestation of the train hobby in group setting, which is especially useful to families with no room for a full-size layout at home.
 By creating a four-feet-long module, a family can transport it to the TOH site, set it up along with other modules, and have a lot of fun in a day.
 The club wants this modular layout to grow, so it encourages existing members and new members to propose new modules, build them, and expand its footprint.
 Experienced club members assist "newbies" in building and decorating a module as a fun-to-do, family-friendly activity.
 The train hobby engages the imagination and builds pride in achievement in youngsters who can rightfully say, "I made this!"